 This support experience is currently available for Intune and Co-management.

-Some keywords will lead to an enhanced experience that helps you drill down to more scenario-specific support.
+Some keywords lead to an enhanced experience that helps you drill down to more scenario-specific support.
 For example, you're using Microsoft Intune and enter a generic search for Need help with Intune.
-You'll see several more focused scenarios you can select to clarify the problem and find more focused results.
+You can see several more focused scenarios and you can select to clarify the problem and find more focused results.